reubenrajan/reubenrajan.github.io/_posts/2021-5-13-SampleAppStacks.md

 ---
 layout: post
-title: App Stacks for Proof of Concepts!
+title: App stacks for training & experiments
 ---

 Here is a curated list of applications that can be deployed for training & experimentation: